Skip to main content

 Imposter syndrome is “the idea you’ve only succeeded due to luck, and not because of your talent or qualifications.”* And, while anyone can experience it, there are patterns amongst people who do:**

-- They are perfectionists who set a very high bar for themselves and feel like failures even when they achieve them.
-Even small mistakes make them question themselves and their own competency
+• They are perfectionists who set a very high bar for themselves and feel like failures even when they achieve it.
+Even small mistakes make them question themselves and their own competency.

-- They are high achievers who push to work harder than everyone around them in order to “prove” they are not imposters
+• They are high achievers who push to work harder than everyone around them to “prove” they are not impostors.

 How to deal with imposter syndrome